When Bible Study is Not Enough; Call Them to Commit

 At this point, I understood why this group was not multiplying and why the movement was not growing.

-The disciple-maker was afraid of calling people to make a commitment to follow Christ as obedient disciples.
+The disciple-maker was afraid of calling people to commit to follow Christ as obedient disciples.
 Without that, these groups would indefinitely remain only as seeker groups.
-They would keep the disciple-maker busy, but in the end not lead to fruit and multiplication.
+They would keep the disciple-maker busy, but in the end, not lead to fruit and multiplication.

 A Sensitive Step